Current General Purpose Hand (Deckhand) course vacancies

 Travel & Accommodation Information

 We have many students who come from interstate.
-Approx 40% of students come from Queensland while many others come from Vic, SA & NT.
+Approx 40% of students come from Queensland while many others come from Vic, SA, WA, Tas & NT.
 In the past year we have had 26 candidates from WA.
+There are many affordable hotels and Air BnB’s nearby our training vessel.

 To obtain Travel & Accommodation information please click on this link Travel & Accommodation Information